bksdrodrigo/temporal-ts-base/README.md

-# This document summerize how we are using Temporal workflows in our application
+# This document summarize how we are using Temporal workflows in our application

 ## Workflow Method